Can I Use Mortar Mix Instead of Concrete?

 mortar vs concrete

-Concrete is a versatile material that can be used structurally and aesthetically depending on the project’s needs.
-Structurally it can be used for foundations to support buildings and walls and columns to provide stability.
-It is beneficial when constructing large structures such as bridges or dams where its high compressive strength makes it ideal for withstanding heavy loads.
-Aesthetically it can be cast into any shape desired when forming stairs or balustrades, which adds a decorative element to any building project.
+Concrete is a versatile material used structurally and aesthetically depending on the project’s needs.
+Structurally, it can be used for foundations to support buildings, walls, and columns to provide stability.
+It is beneficial when constructing large structures such as bridges or dams, and its high compressive strength makes it ideal for withstanding heavy loads.
+Aesthetically, it can be cast into any shape desired when forming stairs or railings, which adds a decorative element to any building project.

 Can I use mortar mix instead of concrete?